1st Nationwide Mortgage

 • Veteran’s Administration (VA Loans)

-Conventional loans are the best pick among all home buyers loan options.
+Conventional loans are the best pick among all home buyer loan options.
 You get to purchase a house with a fixed interest rate for a fixed amount of time.
-That period is generally anywhere between 15 to 30 years for these type of loans.
+That period is generally anywhere between 15 to 30 years for these types of loans.

-The second type of loan is FHA loans.
-So, what is a FHA loan?
-This loan too is fixed or adjustable with the difference lying in the fact that it is backed by FHA: it's lucrative for both the lender and the buyer, as it is the government that issues the loan and generally comes with smaller down payments (less out of pocket for you).
-Among all the home buyers loan options, FHA loan rates are one of the lowest.
+FHA loans are the second type of loan.
+So, what is an FHA loan?
+This loan too is fixed or adjustable with the difference lying in the fact that it is backed by FHA: it’s lucrative for both the lender and the buyer, as it is the government that issues the loan and generally comes with smaller down payments (less out of pocket for you).
+Among all the home buyer loan options, FHA loan rates are one of the lowest.

-The third type of loan available is known as an adjustable rate loan.
+Adjustable rate loans are the third type of loan available.
 These loans are a great option for those who wish for lower fixed interest rates in the beginning 2 to 5 years, after which the interest rate changes according to the market indexes.
 This distinction of adjustable rate loans allows you to get into a home for a low variable rate initially and then accept a possible higher fixed rate later on.
-This is yet another type of home buyers loan backed by Veteran's Administration or the Federal Government.
+This is yet another type of home buyer loan backed by Veteran’s Administration or the Federal Government.